awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-tutorial-EC2-notebook.md

    It is to generally a good practice to ensure that the private\-key file is write\-protected so that it is not accidentally modified\.
 On macOS and Linux systems, do this by opening a terminal and entering `chmod 400 private-key-file path`\.
 On Windows, open the console and enter `attrib -r private-key-file path`\.

-1. Choose a user name and password to access your Zeppelin notebook\.
+1. Choose a user name to access your Zeppelin notebook\.

 1. Choose an Amazon S3 path for your notebook state to be stored in\.